Filter Content

 4th November: Melbourne Cup Public holiday

-7th November: Mission Fete
+7th November: Mission Fete/Mass

 24th November: PFA AGM 7.00-8.30pm

-2nd December: 9-1.30pm
+2nd December: 9-1.30pm Prep Orientation in small groups

-3rd December: 9-1.30pm
+3rd December: 9-1.30pm Prep Orientation in small groups

 5th December: Student free day